chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra Divided.md

 - She raids the ghost-town camp, gets up, and gets on her way.
 - Business as usual.
 She crosses out a spot on the map, then looks up towards the next.

-### Present: Epilogue
+#### Present—Epilogue

 > **NOMAD CAMP, TAIL - DAY (PRESENT)**

 - A woman on a Serlot (some large tiger-wolf hybrid, like ATV’s) dismounts and enters the cavern.
-	- She inspects the carnage left behindby the Druun
+	- She inspects the carnage left behind by the Druun
 	- She picks up the Padipepper from the ground.
 	- Some more armour-clad warriors on Serlots step out behind her.
+	- We see her face.
+It’s familiar, but a scar stretches across it.
-	- "What are your orders, Princess Namaari?"
+	- Off-screen: "What are your orders, Princess Namaari?"